iwdgo/sigintwindows/README.md

 # On Windows, send a ctrl-break to a process

-This sample repo is a standalone version of the test in the signal package of golang.
+Standalone version of the test in the `signal` package of golang.

 #### Instructions:

 ```
 go get github.com/iwdgo/sigint-windows
 cd <path to sigint-windows>
-go run ctrlbreak.go
+go run signal_windows.go
 cat ctrlbreak.log # type ctrlbreak.log
 ```